Danyl101/BiLSTM-Financial-Market-Predictor/Journal.md

 Iteration 3 [BILSTM]

-Since the model now had somewhat good results and the overall architecture was good , i decided to begin fine tuning the hyperparameters , for this i implemented bayesian optimization ,initially wanted to do gaussian functions by myself but since that requires some time and acquisition function could be difficult ,i decided to go for optuna , but there was an issue where optuna constantly became stuck ,so added in a bunch of try catch blocks everywhere and added return(inf) to the optuna block which solved it
+Since the model now had somewhat good results and the overall architecture was good , i decided to begin fine tuning the hyperparameters , for this i implemented bayesian optimization ,initially wanted to do gaussian functions by myself but since that requires some time and acquisition function could be difficult ,i decided to go for optuna , but there was an issue where optuna constantly became stuck ,so added in a bunch of try catch blocks everywhere and added return(inf) to the optuna block which solved it , also the r2 metric was dropped due to it being unreliable especially for financial time series data

 __________________________